JasonHaley/agentcon-boston-workshop/labs/lab0/readme.md

 > NOTE: notice there is **-dev** on the end of that file.
 It also runs the requirements.txt file in the src directory.

-6. Open VS Code for the folder by running the following command:
+6. Open VS Code for the folder by running the following command or just open VS Code with for the folder:
 ```
 code .
 ```